 Whether you have a top-of-the-line laptop tricked out for gaming or video-editing, or a cheap, bare-bones machine for basic word-processing and internet surfing, the last thing you want is to drop or spill something on your computer and end up spending hours — and lots of cash — at the Genius Bar.
 A sturdy case or sleeve goes a long way to keep your laptop safe from accidental damage.
 To find out which cases are best for different types of users, we asked some stylish people in tech as well as three computer-repair experts who know all too well the dangers of not using a case.

 Best laptop sleeves

 Most laptop users who aren’t taking their computers into extreme conditions can get away with using a laptop sleeve.
 “Sleeves are great when you don’t need maximum protection, but simply an insulation against bumps and scrapes within a larger bag,” says Matt Ham, of LaptopMD and Computer Repair Doctor.
-“Sleeves are light, they aren’t bulky, and they come in plenty of sizes to be formfitting.”
+“They’re light, not bulky, and they come in plenty of sizes to be formfitting.”
 Peter Lopez, also known as Brooklyn Tech Guy, likes Incase sleeves, and this one is a favorite of Justin Tse, a content creator who co-curates the workspace Instagram account iSetups and whose tech-review YouTube channel has 485,000 subscribers.
 Tse likes that the case is made with foam that “serves like a bumper around the edges of the computer,” and that’s it’s thin, good for travel, and can withstand being dropped.

 One of the most common causes of broken laptops is water damage.
 “Laptop cases are usually thrown in backpacks and will easily get wet from drinks,” says Joe Silverman, founder and CEO of New York Computer Help.
 “Being waterproof will protect against damaging liquid spills.”
 He recommends the Aqua Quest Storm case because it’s completely waterproof and also padded for extra protection.

 As Lopez points out, students’ laptops are “the ‘hub’ of their portable office — their book bag,” so many often look for laptop-friendly (a.k.a. protective) bags with lots of pockets for computer accessories, books, pens, notebooks, and whatever else they’ll need throughout the day.
-This Manhattan Portage bag, his pick for college students, features a number of compartments, including a zippered pouch in front for items that needs to be accessed easily, a waterproof pocket on the flap, and a padded laptop sleeve.
+This Manhattan Portage bag, his pick for college students, features a number of compartments, including four pockets underneath the front flap for items that need to be accessed easily, and a padded laptop sleeve.

 Best laptop backpacks

-If you’re a college student toting around a laptop from class to class (or between home and the office), Silverman says to look for one that “is waterproof, padded, has compartments for books, and charges phones on the fly.”
-He says this Kopack backpack — which we’ve singled out before as one of the best reviewed laptop backpacks on Amazon — does all this and more.
+If you prefer using a backpack to tote your laptop from class to class (or between home and the office), Silverman says to look for one that “is waterproof, padded, has compartments for books, and charges phones on the fly.”
+He says this Kopack backpack — which we’ve singled out before as one of the best-reviewed laptop backpacks on Amazon — does all of these things and more.
 A detachable USB port keeps your phone charged all day, and a lockable zipper on the hidden laptop compartment helps prevent theft.

 Students and office workers who commute by bike need a laptop backpack that’ll stand up to the elements, as well as potholes or other bumps in the road.
 Silverman says this Thule backpack is “the most solid I’ve seen to guard against liquid and bumps.”
 It also has reflective details for safe riding at night, and a special pocket for a bicycle U-lock.